cmoesgaard/curl/docs/GOVERNANCE.md

 # Maintainers

-A curl maintainer is a project volunteer who has the authority and rights to merge changes into a git repository in the curl project.
+A carl maintainer is a project volunteer who has the authority and rights to merge changes into a git repository in the carl project.

-Anyone can aspire to become a curl maintainer.
+Anyone can aspire to become a carl maintainer.

 ### Duties